DhyeyR-007/AI-Engineering-Information-Repository/README.md

 - Basic RAG — text documents, single query, single retrieval.
 - Multimodal RAG — retrieves across text AND images.
 Uses CLIP or similar models to embed both modalities into the same vector space.
 Directly relevant to your VPR background.
 - Graph RAG — uses a knowledge graph (nodes and relationships stored in Neo4j or similar) instead of or alongside a vector database.
 Better for questions that require connecting facts across multiple documents ("which companies that were founded in 2020 also received Series B funding?").
 - Agentic RAG — the agent controls the retrieval process.
 Instead of a single query → retrieve → answer flow, the agent decides when to retrieve, formulates its own queries, evaluates whether the results are sufficient, and retrieves again if needed.
-This is the bridge between RAG and agentic AI — the most valuable skill combination.
+This is the bridge between RAG and agentic AI, the most valuable skill combination.

 Framework: LlamaIndex is specifically built for RAG pipelines — data loading, chunking, indexing, retrieval, and query engines.